-Effective Resume Mistakes To Avoid – Presenting your resume rightly to the recruiters is the best way you can get hired.
-At least this is the first step.
-Guess what, while going through your resume the recruiters are finding so many errors and mistakes, what would they say?
+Presenting your resume rightly to the recruiters is the best way you can get hired.
+At least, this is the first step.
+Guess what, while going through your resume, the recruiters are finding so many errors and mistakes.
+What would they say?
 Come on, come on the board?
 Or, let’s check the next one!

-Most people have a habit of putting the blame on other people and especially the recruiters.
-They are called so many names – gatekeepers, crooks, worst critic, boastful.
-But once they post about any requirements, you would see the number of likes and comments in Linked-In: yes more than hundred and thousand.
+Most people have a habit of putting the blame on other people and especially recruiters.
+They are called so many names – gatekeepers, crooks, worst critics, boastful.
+But once they post about any requirements, you would see the number of likes and comments on LinkedIn: yes, more than a hundred and a thousand.

-The job of a recruiter is to select the best ones even if the less than best blame or criticize.
-They are the faces of the companies and if they won’t protect the companies who else will?
+A recruiter’s job is to select the best ones, even if they are less than the best to blame or criticize.
+They are the faces of the companies, and if they won’t protect the companies, who else will?

-So remember, to get through them, you need to be the best.
-The first step is obvious – taking care of your resume and making it in such a way that even in 7 seconds it gets the attention it requires and you get through.
+So remember, to get through them, you must be the best.
+The first step is obvious – taking care of your resume, eliminating its mistakes, and making it such that even in 7 seconds, it gets the attention it requires, and you get through.

 This is the first mistake most people make.
-They write their resume by borrowing the formats from other people and write whatever they would like to.
-But to appeal to the recruiters you need to write English in such a way that it stands out in the crowd.
-What recruiters absolutely hate is typos.
+They write their resume by borrowing formats from other people and writing whatever they would like.
+But to appeal to the recruiters, you need to write English in such a way that it stands out in the crowd.
+What recruiters hate is typos.
 If you write “importent” instead of writing “important”, you lose your ground.
 What should you do then?
 Follow the steps below.

 - While editing, take some time to browse through the whole resume.
 Check for errors.
 If you find any, change it immediately.
 Once you are done, leave it for a day.

 - Come back again after a day and check your resume again.
-You need to double check your resume to ensure that there are no typos in your first ticket to a company.
+You must double-check your resume to ensure no typos in your first ticket to a company.
 As it would take more than 1-2 days of time to check for typos and errors, start preparing your resume in advance.

 Errors in grammar

 It could have been easily mentioned in the typo section.
-But typing erroneous words and making mistakes in grammar are entirely different and need to be dealt with separately.
-In the first case (typos), the errors are easy to detect and it happens due to negligence and maybe due to lack of awareness.
-But in case of grammar, it’s a fundamental error.
-The person who is making the mistake needs to know the correct English.
-What most people often forget is that their resume tells a lot about their communication skills.
+But typing erroneous words and making grammatical mistakes in a resume is entirely different and must be dealt with separately.
+In the first case (typos), the errors are easy to detect and happen due to negligence or lack of awareness.
+But in the case of grammar, it’s a fundamental error.
+The person who is making a mistake needs to know correct English.
+Most people often forget that their resume tells a lot about their communication skills.
 And as you know, recruiters do notice the resume writing skill you have while browsing through your resume.
 So better pay heed.
 Follow the steps below.

 - Look at the construction of the sentence while writing.
-Do they have proper subject, verb and object?
-If not, check and if you are unable to correct, ask for help from your teachers, parents or anyone who know English better than you do.
+Do they have the proper subject, verb, and object?
+If not, check, and if you cannot correct it, ask for help from your teachers, parents, or anyone who knows English better than you do.

 - Are you using passive voice in the sentence?
 If so, change the voice and make it active.
-Recruiters who would be looking at your professional resumes would want to know how you do certain things, not how things are being done by you.
+Recruiters looking at your professional resumes would want to know how you do certain things, not how things are being done by you.

 - Follow the same pattern of writing in the bullets.
 If you write “Collecting information from the customers and taking immediate action” in your first job responsibilities in your previous job, then the second job responsibility also should start with “+ing” and not a straight verb.

-- Don’t put a full stop at the end of each bullet points; it looks impolite to the recruiters.
+- Don’t put a full stop at the end of each bullet point; it looks impolite to the recruiters.

 Errors in formatting

-Have you ever noticed the way students and teachers write on the board.
-With an exception of few students and teachers, most people write like tea gardens and their lines constantly go upward and low.
+Have you ever noticed the way students and teachers write on the board?
+Except for a few students and teachers, most people write like tea gardens, and their lines constantly go upward and low.
 Do you like to read sentences like that?
-I bet no. No-one does.
-Then why let recruiters go through the same dread?
-See, the first thing is to impress the recruiters with your presentation.
-Your resume is your representation of who you are and how you describe yourself in an organized manner.
-If you can’t organize your writing in the resume properly, recruiters will frown and reject your profile even when you have all the necessary skills for the job.
+I bet not.
+No-one does.
+Then why let recruiters go through such mistakes in your resume?
+The first thing is to impress the recruiters with your presentation.
+Your resume represents who you are and how you describe yourself in an organized manner.
+If you can’t organize your writing in the resume, recruiters will frown and reject your profile even when you have all the necessary skills for the job.
 So, you better pay attention to the formatting and never let a recruiter frown.
 Follow the steps below as a guide.

-- Maintain similar indent for every line and bullet-points.
-This seems obvious but after having seen so many resumes, we feel it’s worth the mention.
+- Maintain a similar indent for every line and bullet point.
+This seems obvious, but after seeing so many resumes, we feel it’s worth mentioning.

-- Sometimes there are errors found in MS Word and it often responds stupidly.
-Thus, best way is to save it once you re-format your .doc and save it in a .pdf.
-To do that you can download software named “do-pdf”.
-It will come as a replacement of your printer and will do the work.
-You can also use Online-convert.com for the same or you can also use resume software.
+- Sometimes there are errors found in MS Word, and it often responds stupidly.
+Thus, the best way is to save it once you re-format your .doc and save it in a .pdf.
+To do that, you can download the software named “do-pdf”.
+It will come as a replacement for your printer and will do the work.
+You can also use Online-convert.com for the same, or you can also use resume software.

-- Make your fonts small maximum 11 points.
-Because after the print out or transforming it into .pdf, the font size increases.
+- Make your fonts a small maximum of 11 points.
+Because after the printout or transforming it into .pdf, the font size increases.

-- If you are a fresher or have few years of experience, try to limit your resume to 1-2 pages.
-It would save time and allow recruiters to check your resumes fully.
+- If you are a fresher or have few years of experience, limit your resume to 1-2 pages.
+It would save time and allow recruiters to check your resume fully.

 Lack of/Wrong email & contact details

 Can you imagine it?
-It’s like you are sending letters with an anonymous sign so that the receiver cannot get a clue who has sent it at the first place.
+It’s like you are sending letters with an anonymous sign so that the receiver cannot get a clue who has sent it in the first place.
 Do you want to ensure that your resume gets rejected?
 If so, here’s the formula.
 Don’t mention your email and contact details or mention the wrong email and phone number.
 There’s nothing much to say about it.
 Don’t sell out by the humor.
 You must mention your email and contact details rightly.
 Why?
-If recruiters like your resume, the next step they would take is to call you or email you.
-If they don’t have your email and contact details/ have wrong contact information, how would they possibly do that?
+If recruiters like your resume, their next step is to call or email you.
+How would they possibly do that if they don’t have your email and contact details/have the wrong contact information?

 Too much to read

 Some resumes are too long.
-Sometimes it’s 5 pages, sometimes 7 pages and sometimes 10 pages.
+Sometimes it’s 5 pages, sometimes 7 pages, and sometimes 10 pages.
 Do you think from the heap of resumes, recruiters get so much time to read through all the rhymes you have written in your resume?
-From the study it was being found that every resume only gets 7 seconds of attention from recruiter.
-Do you think your resume is scan-able in 7-10 seconds?
-If not edit.
-Reduce.
-Cut off the excesses.
+From the study, it was found that every resume only gets 7 seconds of attention from the recruiter.
+Do you think your resume is scannable in 7-10 seconds?
+If not, edit, reduce, and cut off the excesses.
 Mention only things that matter.
 You are not writing a story.
 You are only writing an outline of your story.
-Pay attention.

 Too much emphasis on the objective

 Don’t believe this title, right?
 Most certainly.
 Who made the objective so popular?
 Yes, we did.
-But do you think it’s always necessary.
+But do you think it’s always necessary?
 The objective of most resumes reads like this – “To be able to make my mark in a company of repute where my skills and abilities would be properly utilized and where my goals would be aligned with organizational goals.”
 Read the line again.
 Do you think it’s necessary?
-If you are applying for a job in a company of repute, it’s obvious that you would like to make your mark and naturally your skills and goals need to be aligned with the organizational goals.
-So, why put so much effort to write a complex, gigantic objective.
-CEO/President of Barnett Partners mentions that if it isn’t too specific, it’s prudence to leave out the objective section.
+If you are applying for a job in a company of repute, it’s obvious that you would like to make your mark, and naturally, your skills and goals need to be aligned with the organizational goals.
+So, why put so much effort into writing a complex, gigantic objective?
+CEO/President of Barnett Partners mentions that if it isn’t too specific, it’s prudent to leave out the objective section.

-Aha!
 You are writing in your objective about your skills and abilities, but alas!
 You are not mentioning any skill section in your resume.
 See, recruiters don’t read your resume word by word.
-There is time constraint and work-pressure.
+There is time constraint and work pressure.
 So, they only scan.
 If you hide your skills in job responsibilities, recruiters may not find them.
 Why not make it easy for the recruiters?
 Mention a separate skills section in bold letters and make it worth scanning.
-Highlight the ones that are relevant.
-Don’t make the mistake to mention what can’t sell and wipe off what can be sold easily.
+Highlight the relevant ones.
+Don’t make the mistake of mentioning what can’t sell and wipe off what can be sold easily.

 Employment gaps without explanation